All Episodes

 Obama was on a charm offensive.

-And I said, what what is this?
+And I said, what is this?

 What did I miss?

-What charm of?
+What charm of it?

 There's no such thing.

-It's not he's not a charming guy.
+He's not a charming guy.

-So we dug deep, folks, and it's a you remember the media and gravitas.
+So we dug deep, folks, and it's a, you remember the media and gravitas?

 It's happened again.

-Charm charm offensive, the latest media thing.
+Charm, charm offensive, the latest media thing.

 He vote more than once for the Pope.